gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 <class 'tuple'>
 ```

-> ⚠️ **Tip:** Always add a comma after the single value when defining a one-element tuple — otherwise, Python won’t treat it as a tuple!
+> ⚠️ **Tip:** Always add a comma after the single value when defining a one-element tuple, otherwise, Python won’t treat it as a tuple!

 ---